amal-jith/cinephile/README.md

 The application is built using Python and HTML.
 Users can add movies to their list and easily delete them whenever they wish.

-## How This Helps Me?
+## How does this project benefit me?
-To know more about the Tkinter feature in Python
+This was the first project deployed to a cloud using PythonAnywhere and I was able to know more about the Tkinter and it's details.
+How the HTML attributes works?
+How to manage the database, in beginning methods.
+And was able to implement styling to a web page, so it helps in my basic learning of Web Development

 ## Languages and Tools Used
 -Python